nicktaras/alexa-fit-to-go/README.md

 - Log exercise time of user each session (TODO)
 - Log all user responses for review (TODO)
 - Deploy to store (TODO)
-- Create deployment package using Webpack or similar to uglify, minift, zip + push code to AWS
+- Create deployment package using Webpack or similar to uglify, minify, zip + push code to AWS